Appdynamics/linux-monitoring-extension/README.md

 # AppDynamics Linux Monitoring Extension

 This extension works only with the standalone machine agent.
+It has been tested against Linux 2.6.32 on Ubuntu; info to be updated as tests against other distributions and Linux versions are completed.

 ##Use Case